nh-777/chaostoolkit-tutorials/02-chaos-engineering-experiments-with-chaostoolkit/service-down-not-visible-to-users/setup-services.md

 com.russmiles.antifragilesoftware.SimpleBootMicroserviceProvider$$EnhancerBySpringCGLIB$$a4df4aa7@683c2b43 instance saying: Hello Microservice World
 ```

-The initial system is up and running!
-Now it's time to explore it's weaknesses with some chaos...
+With both endpoints returning successfully the initial system is up and running!
+Now it's time to explore its weaknesses with some chaos...